The barriers to effective communication

-So, don’t just look for disparities between people’s words and their facial expressions.
+So, don’t just look for disparities between people’s words and facial expressions.

-Instead, always focus on what they are saying first — if you cannot decide whether someone’s words match your perception of their nonverbal language, ask more questions.
+Instead, always focus on what they are saying first.
+Don’t be shy to ask more questions if you cannot decide whether someone’s words match your perception of their nonverbal language.

-These questions should be specific open-ended questions, and direct “Yes”/”No” questions one cannot evade.
+These questions should be specific open-ended questions and direct “Yes/No” questions a person cannot evade.

-The more questions you ask, the closer you will be to finding out what you want.
+The more questions you ask, the closer you will be to discovering what you want.

-Emotional barriers to effective communication represent the emotions that may hold you back from communicating what you want to your teammates.
-These emotions may also hold you back from listening to others attentively and accepting their point of view on matters discussed.
+Emotional barriers to communication represent the emotions that may hold you back from communicating what you want to your teammates.
+These emotions might also stop you from listening to others attentively and accepting their point of view.

-Anger is an emotional barrier to communication that actually affects how your brain processes information.
+Anger is an emotional barrier to communication that affects how your brain processes information.